 He took a deep breath, “Well, it’s the place where your aunt and I make love...”

-My Aunt Millie started making little mewing sounds and began nervously fidgeting with her Easter Ascot.
+My Aunt Millie, who was sitting to my right, started making little mewing sounds and began nervously fidgeting with her Easter Ascot.
 When Uncle Tommy’s comedic pause became too much for her, she obsessively began arranging and rearranging the three chocolate eggs that she was saving for later.
-Her nervousness was driving me nuts so I grabbed the eggs in one fell swoop and ate them, foil and all.
+Yeah, you read it right...
+“Saving for later.”
+To be honest, when she said weird stuff like this I would wonder if she was adopted.
+That day, her nervousness was driving me nuts so I grabbed the three eggs in one fell swoop and ate them, foil and all.

-My Aunt Charlotte whipped the dishtowel off her shoulder and started smacking him with it.
+My Aunt Julia whipped the dishtowel off her shoulder and started smacking him with it.
 Next to me, Aunt Millie started reciting “oh dears” with the fervor of someone saying the rosary as their plane plummets to the ground.
 And as for me?
-I went down as if I had slipped on ice.
+I went down.
 I just couldn’t stop laughing.

 Not one to walk a way from a good audience, Uncle Tommy, pointing at my Aunt’s pelvis, started in on a routine about how he was the only one on earth that knew where Jimmy Hoffa was hiding and he was going to let the authorities know when he needed some extra money.